 Already an experienced negotiator, Voss recognized the power of that question.
 It was the prototype of what he would eventually call the “calibrated question,” a highly impactful tool because it gives the other side a sense of control even if they are doing what you want them to do.
 If the drug dealer had said, “Put her on the phone!” the other dealer would either have refused — because he didn’t want be controlled — or demanded

 something in return.
 When responding to the question, “How do I know she’s alright,” the kidnapper feels in control because he is making the decision to put the hostage on the phone.

 Calibrated questions reflect the philosophy of emotional intelligence on steroids.
 Never Split the Difference is filled with compelling, often harrowing stories that further illustrate the empathy-based techniques and approaches that Voss advocates.

-Soundview subscribers get in-depth summaries of the key concepts in best-selling business books (like Never Split the Difference) delivered to them every week!
+Soundview subscribers get 4- to 8-page summaries of the key concepts in best-selling business books (like Never Split the Difference) delivered to them every week!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
 Download a free sample now.